Csi18nAlistairMann/bitcoin-sign-presegwit-tx/README.md

 Please note ONLY presegwit transactions (version 01000000) are supported.

-I expand on the original snippet to include generating the transactions used by the code snippet, and follow by checking the answer by single-stepping through the resulting signed transaction.
+I expand on the original snippet to include generating the transactions used and change the output to assist single-stepping through the resulting signed transaction.

 Linux, bash and python2 are assumed.

+Note: This project was developed on a 2016-era Linux Mint 17.3 system downloaded from https://linuxmint.com/edition.php?id=204.
+I'm aware that the file brutus/ecdsa_ssl.py contains the line
+`priv_key = ssl.BN_bin2bn(secret, 32, ssl.BN_new())` which segfaults on
+Debian 9 (2017) and Kubuntu 18.04 (2018).

 # Usage